MatteoJoliveau/JNim/README.md

 - IA vs IA hard (WIP)
 - IA vs Player easy (since 0.3)
 - IA vs Player hard (WIP)
-- Player vs Player
+- Player vs Player (since 0.3.5)

 <h3>Copyright Notice</h3>
-Copyright 2016 Matteo Joliveau
+Copyright 2016 Matteo Joliveau - All rights reserved, usage of this software is regulated by the Apache 2.0 licence.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.